BerryRahul/30-day-js/04/README.md

-* For a future excercise, display the logged comments on the page using react frameworks
+* For a future excercise, display the logged excercises on the page using react frameworks